dmytrostriletskyi/django-telegram-login/README.md

 ### Preparation

 Telegram login inteface (API) requires a website with domain.
-But you may want to ask, how to develop telegram login on localhost?
+However you may want to ask how to develop telegram login on a localhost?

-Install `localtunnel` tool with following command (be sure that you have a `npm`).
+Install `localtunnel` tool with the following command (be sure that you have a `npm`).

 ```bash
 $ npm install -g localtunnel
 ```

-Run a tunnel on the port that you are going to specifed for the Django runserver's command.
-In our example it is a 8000.
+Run a tunnel on the port that you are going to specify for the Django runserver's command.
+In our case it is a 8000.

 ```bash
 $ lt --port 8000